rawpython/remi/README.md

 The assignment of a new attribute automatically creates it.

+For a reference list of html attributes you can refer to https://www.w3schools.com/tags/ref_attributes.asp

+For a reference list of style attributes you can refer to https://www.w3schools.com/cssref/default.asp

 Take care about internally used attributes.
 These are:
 - **class**: It is used to store the Widget class name for styling purpose
 - **id**: It is used to store the instance id of the widget for callback management